nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Theranostic**: Pertaining to or characteristic of theranostic practices in cancer treatment.

-### Expanded Definition and Usage\nCancer theranostics represents a paradigm shift in oncology, where the integration of diagnostics and therapeutics leads to more effective and personalized treatment options.
+### Expanded Definition and Usage:
+Cancer theranostics represents a paradigm shift in oncology, where the integration of diagnostics and therapeutics leads to more effective and personalized treatment options.
 This approach is particularly relevant in the context of targeted therapies, where the effectiveness of the treatment depends on the presence of specific biomarkers in the patient's tumor.
 By using theranostic techniques, oncologists can select the most appropriate therapy for each patient, monitor treatment response in real-time, and adjust interventions as necessary, which ultimately aims to improve survival rates and quality of life for cancer patients.